Grants Management

 Small Business Administration (SBA) Core

-MCC is a subrecipient of the annual Small Business Administration’s (SBA) CORE grant, which is administered by the Maricopa Community College District.
-This grant assists, coaches and provides help to small start-up entrepreneurs and existent small business owners.
-It also provides training and access tools and techniques to become lender ready and be able to access venture capital.
+Mohave College is a subrecipient of the annual Small Business Administration’s (SBA) CORE grant, which is administered by the Maricopa Community College District.
+This grant assists, coaches and provides help to small start-up entrepreneurs and existing small business owners.
+It also provides training and access tools and techniques to become lender-ready and be able to access venture capital.
 It is geared to assist “for profit” businesses only.

 Arizona Commerce Authority (ACA)